MariaDB

 MariaDB is intended to maintain high compatibility with MySQL, with exact matching with MySQL APIs and commands, allowing it in many cases to function as a drop-in replacement for MySQL.
 However, new features are diverging.
 It includes new storage engines like Aria, ColumnStore, and MyRocks.

-Its lead developer/CTO is Michael "Monty" Widenius, one of the founders of MySQL AB and the founder of Monty Program AB.
-On 16 January 2008, MySQL AB announced that it had agreed to be acquired by Sun Microsystems for approximately $1 billion.
-The acquisition completed on 26 February 2008.
-Sun was then bought the following year by Oracle Corporation.
+Its CTO is Michael "Monty" Widenius, one of the founders of MySQL AB and the founder of Monty Program AB.
 MariaDB is named after Widenius' younger daughter, Maria.
 (MySQL is named after his other daughter, My.)
+Its logo consists of a sea lion, that Monty Widenius chose while he was snorkeling with his daughter in the Galápagos Islands.

 • tools/mariadb.txt